gariem/spock-utils/appium-samples/README.md

 - Make sure you have installed a proper driver for your device.
 Follow [these instructions from the Android Developer site](https://developer.android.com/studio/run/oem-usb) for more information.
 - Make sure Google Maps is installed in your testing device.
 - Enable developer mode in the device.
 You'll have to unhide it for the first time and then enable USB debugging.
-For instructions, follow [this Android Developer page](https://developer.android.com/studio/debug/dev-options#enable).
+For instructions, check [this Android Developer page](https://developer.android.com/studio/debug/dev-options#enable).
 - Plug the device to the USB port.
-- Open a command window and type `adb devices`.
+- Open a command window and execute the `adb devices` command.
 You should see the ID of your connected device.
 Save the ID for later.

 ### 4: Gradle